Resource Hijacking

 Monitor for newly constructed network connections that are sent or received by untrusted hosts, look for connections to/from strange ports, as well as reputation of IPs and URLs related cryptocurrency hosts.

 Note: Destination Host Name is not a comprehensive list of potential cryptocurrency URLs.
+This analytic has a hardcoded domain name which may change.

 Network Traffic Flow